stevenabaco/interactive-form-v3/README.md

 </ul>

 <hl/>
-This project was created as part of the <a href="https://teamtreehouse.com/techdegree/full-stack-javascript">Treehouse Full Stack </a>JavaScript Techdegree.
+This project was created as part of the